lexibank/tlopo/out/vol3/chapter8.md

 ### 2.2. _Alphitonia_ spp.
 (Rhamnaceae)

 Trees of the genus _Alphitonia_ are sub-canopy trees which are conspicuous because of their light grey bark and leaves which are shiny brown or green on the upper surface but grey, white or silver underneath with brown veins ([Peekel 1984](../sources/Peekel1984): 345).
 The Bismarcks species named by Peekel are _Alphitonia macrocarpa_, 8-10 m tall, and _Alphitonia excelsa_, 10--20 m tall.
 Apparently very similar to the latter are _Alphitonia incana_ (syn.
-A. philippensis) and _Alphitonia zizyphoides_ (whitewood, B waetwud, huremi), the latter growing up to 30 m tall.
+A. philippensis) and _Alphitonia zizyphoides_ (whitewood, B _waetwud_, huremi), the latter growing up to 30 m tall.
 Found respectively in NW Island Melanesia and from Vanuatu to eastern Polynesia, they are important in house construction and in traditional medicine.
 The leaves were used as soap ([Powell 1976](../sources/Powell1976), [Whistler 1991b](../sources/Whistler1991b): 126, [Wheatley 1992](../sources/Wheatley1992): 193-195, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 116, [Thomson & Thaman 2006](../sources/ThomsonandThaman2006)).

 If Lukep (Pono) (NNG) _doi_ '_Cerbera manghas_' is cognate (the two trees are of similar size and have similarly shaped leaves), then POc _&ast;doi_ is reconstructable, but only with the vague sense 'a medium-sized tree sp.'.